About the Program

 Requirements for Graduation

 The BFA in Dance is awarded upon the successful completion of course requirements and demonstrated quality of the student’s technical ability and creative initiative.
 The standard residency requirement in the Conservatory of Dance BFA program is four years (eight semesters), with rare exceptions; the minimum residency requirement is three years (six semesters).

 All students enter the conservatory program in the area of dance performance.
 Subsequently, they may remain in dance performance or apply for one the following concentrations: ballet, dance composition (choreography), or dance production.
 Concentrations seek to satisfy a student’s talent, passion, and dedication in a given area.
 Concentration decisions are approved by the Dance faculty.

 Graduation is dependent on the successful completion of course requirements, which include a minimum of 30 liberal arts credits.
 Students must meet all general degree requirements as well as conservatory requirements for graduation.

 Minimum Grade Requirements

 Conservatory of Dance students in all concentrations are expected to maintain a grade of C or higher in all required dance courses, excluding the senior project.
 A student who receives grades of C- or lower for two or more semesters may no longer be eligible for scholarship funds and performance opportunities and may be dismissed from the conservatory.

 All students take the same required dance courses in the freshman and sophomore years.
-At the end of the sophomore year, the Dance faculty evaluate each student’s progress and potential and makes recommendations for the direction of future study in one of the following areas: dance performance, ballet, dance composition, or dance production.
+At the end of the sophomore year, students may apply for one of the following concentrations: ballet, dance composition, or dance production.
 Professional dance credits are awarded on the basis of the student’s consistent artistic growth.